Peritoneal Mesothelioma Life Expectancy

 Alexis Kidd was devastated to learn that she had peritoneal mesothelioma at the age of just 37 following gallbladder surgery.
 She was given between 6 months and 2 years to live.

-Use our Free Doctor Match to find a local specialist who can recommend treatments that can help you live longer.
+Use our Free Doctor Match service to connect with a local specialist who can recommend treatments that can help you live longer.

 Improving Peritoneal Mesothelioma Life Expectancy